holochain/docs-pages/src/pages/resources/enable-holo.md

 ```
 :::

-The scaffolding tool is smart about adding different data type fields to your entry.
 For this example, you will just have a text field describing the to-do item.
 Press <kbd>Enter</kbd> to select `String`.

 You should see: